Deciding to use Flux Core welding rather than MIG depends on:

 When you take all these costs into account.
 You may well find the cost versus convenience of flux wire is much closer than you thought.

 Where You Can Weld: Flux Core VS MIG

 MIG welding and gas shielded flux core welding are inside processes.
 Meaning you’ll need a work shop, garage or work space to weld in.

 As MIG welding and dual shielded flux core welding uses a tank of shielding gas.
-This gas is sensitive to wind and can be blown away, leaving the hot welded metal unprotected outdoors.
+This gas is sensitive to wind.
+And can blow away, leaving your hot welded metal unprotected outdoors.

 Yes, you can put up wind shields to protect your weld area when you need to MIG weld out in a field.
-But is yet more stuff needed at your weld site.
-And transported to your weld site.
+But it’s yet more stuff needed at your weld site.
+And to transport to your weld site.